-Failure to appear (FTA) is when you have a court date set and, for whatever reason, you don’t show up.
-This can result in the judge issuing a bench or criminal arrest warrant, depending on what you were supposed to appear in court for.
-Penalties for this depend on whether the original charge was a misdemeanor, felony, or traffic citation.
+Failure to appear (FTA) occurs when you have a court date set and, for whatever reason, you don’t show up.
+Depending on what you were supposed to appear in court for, the judge can issue a bench or criminal arrest warrant.

 For a criminal warrant, the police will actively seek to take you into custody.
 For a bench warrant, the police will run your name in a database if you have any contact with them for any reason and arrest you on the spot.
-In either case, hiring a good criminal defense lawyer is in your best interests.
+In either case, hiring a good criminal defense lawyer in Los Angeles is in your best interests.

 Being Released on Your Own Recognizance

 The court takes your promise to appear in court seriously.
-California law requires that when you are released on your own recognizance, you are to sign a release agreement which is legally binding and states that you:
+California law requires that when you are released on your own recognizance, you are to sign a release agreement that is legally binding and states that you:

 - Promise to appear in court for all scheduled court dates